jonnopon/ProtoGL/README.md

         - Panels, buttons, text boxes, all kinds of juicy lovelies that simply do not exist yet for some reason (laziness/"lack of need")

     - Text (*lib/protogl-base/text*)
-        - ~~Font image needs to expand to include punctuation previously supported (if appropriate/desired)~~
-        - Font image should somehow allow for lower-case text; two images?
-Two alphabetic character sets?
-            - NOPE, I like it as-is and screw drawing 26 more, even more complex, characters
         - Support for swapping the font?
             - This would likely be a complete refactor, maybe even deprecate the entire functionality...
             - EG: support TTF?
 Goodbye PNG-based font images and the need for all that complex logic (probably?)